-Used mostly by gamers all over the world, Twitch is a video streaming platform where users can host a stream, and invite their fans to virtually join them as they are playing a game, or discussing things they love.
+Twitch is a video streaming platform where users can host a stream, and invite their fans to virtually join them as they play game, or discus things they love.

 Twitch can be used for a wide variety of things, and the live streaming aspect of it adds to the fun.
 It isn’t like watching a video which has been perfectly edited, rather, you get to watch the person at the moment.

 Although it is popular for gaming, you can find live streams of various types; from cooking to knitting and even live cat videos.
 Raiding on Twitch is gaining a lot of popularity, and chances are, you may have already seen a Twitch raid at least once.

 If it looks interesting, then you can learn how to raid on Twitch, and introduce your viewers to exciting new channels.

 Raid is a technique used in Twitch to divert the viewer of one channel to another.
 Raiding smaller channels helps out streamers, and is an interesting way to end any live stream.